ubco-W2022T2-data301/project-group-group22/final_report_group22.md

 ## Introduction

-Our project has been a data analysis on top scoring players of the 2017 and 2018 NHL seasons.
+Our project has been a data analysis on the top scoring players of the 2017 and 2018 NHL seasons.
 We looked at all the statistics of the top 250 players in points from the 2017 NHL season, and the top 300 players in points from the 2018 NHL season.
 We kept those players who were in the top 250 from 2017 as well as the top 300 from 2018 and that left us with 225 players to work with for our data set.
 Due to some of us having a background in hockey, this was an amusing data set for us to have formed and analyzing it made it feel like a lot less work when we had some sort of interest in the topic.
-The project was simply to see whether there were correlations between certain statistics and others or between succesive NHL seasons for the leagues best players.
+The project was simply to see whether there were correlations between certain statistics and others or between succesive NHL seasons for the league's best players.

 ---